BestTimesToVisit.com Logo

 culture

-Embrace the 'kuidaore' spirit of Osaka, which means 'eat until you drop'!
-Osaka is Japan's kitchen, so be adventurous and try local specialties like takoyaki (octopus balls) and okonomiyaki (savory pancake) from street vendors and small eateries.
-Don't be shy about eating while standing or walking, especially in areas like Dotonbori.
+Embrace the 'kuidaore' spirit – literally 'eat until you drop'!
+Osaka is famous for its food culture, so be adventurous and try local specialties like takoyaki (octopus balls) and okonomiyaki (savory pancake) from street vendors or small, bustling eateries in areas like Dotonbori.
+Don't be shy about pointing at what looks good!

 money

-While credit cards are becoming more accepted, many smaller restaurants, shops, and even some attractions in Osaka still prefer cash.
-Always have some yen on hand, especially for exploring local markets or trying street food.
-You can easily withdraw cash from ATMs at 7-Eleven convenience stores, which are widely available.
+While credit cards are becoming more accepted, many smaller restaurants, shops, and even some attractions still prefer cash.
+Always have a decent amount of yen on hand, and look for 7-Eleven ATMs, which are widely available and usually accept international cards for withdrawals.

 safety